 You are now ready to perform the processing.
-You can close the "EdiRe Options" window.
-EdiRe will automatically save all the changes you have made each time you close the "EdiRe Options" window.
+Close the "EdiRe Options" window.
+EdiRe will automatically save all changes made each time the "EdiRe Options" window is closed.

 Executing EdiRe for Data Processing

 Follow the steps below to execute EdiRe for data processing.